kayspark/EarlyFireDetection/README.md

 Please refer http://www.theneuromorphic.com

-But before applying AI technology, I need a solid baseline to be a good starting poin.
+But before applying AI technology, I need a solid baseline to be a good starting point.
 The paper and codes from TCHsieh is great enough.

 However, it is based on old opencv libaray, which is troublesome especially for cv::Videoio.
 For example, from 3.4.3, CvVideoCaputreFromAVI is not working anymore.
 RTP and RTSP support from latest opencv is another good execuse for this fork.